Etiquette in Australia and New Zealand

 Expectations regarding good manners differ from person to person and vary according to each situation.
-As the perception of behaviors and actions vary, intercultural competence is essential.
+As the perception of behaviours and actions vary, intercultural competence is essential.
 However, a lack of knowledge about the customs and expectations of people in Australia and New Zealand can make even the best intentioned person seem ignorant, inconsiderate or even rude.
-Given the historic roots, it's very similar to British culture, specifically the United Kingdom, terms such as ‘fanny’ as well as the emphasis on politeness in queuing are observed in both cultures.
+Given the historic roots, it is very similar to British culture, specifically the United Kingdom, terms such as ‘fanny’ as well as the emphasis on politeness in queuing are observed in both cultures.

 Shared expectations

 Australia and New Zealand are separate countries, each with its own distinct national identity that includes particular customs and rules of etiquette.
 While, to outsiders, these cultures can seem very similar, confusing their identities in general conversation is usually not tolerated and will be quickly corrected.
 Points of etiquette that apply to both countries include the following: